-It is possible to easily override default DSpace configurations (from dspace.cfg or modules/\.cfg files) in your own local.cfg configuration file.
+As of DSpace 6, it is now possible to easily override default DSpace configurations (from dspace.cfg or modules/.cfg files) in your own local.cfg configuration file.

 A example [dspace-source]/dspace/config/local.cfg.EXAMPLE is provided with DSpace.
 The example only provides a few key configurations which most DSpace sites are likely to need to customize.
 However, you may add (or remove) any other configuration to your local.cfg to customize it as you see fit.